ms/buildtogether.tech/src/automation/index.md

 to stare at the configuration file until little drops of blood form on your forehead.

-I could live with ugly syntax---if Ie kan lurn Inglish speling, Ie kan lurn eneething.
+I could live with ugly syntax—if Ie kan lurn Inglish speling, Ie kan lurn eneething.
 But the lack of a debugger is a never-ending headache, because real build systems aren't just configured: they're programmed.
 For example, this book's Makefile checks the consistency of cross-references and glossary